 Donate / Reverse Trick-or-Treating

-You and your kids could find an organization or homeless shelter nearby in need of candy donations – your kids can even dress back up in their costumes for a “reverse” trick-or-treat!
-A local senior center or assisted living facility might also be a nice choice and would brighten the resident’s day.
-Or you can choose an organization like Operation Shoebox which is always taking donations to support the troops.
+You and your kids could find an organization in need of candy donations—your kids can even dress up in their costumes for a “reverse” trick-or-treat!
+A local senior center or assisted living facility might also be a great choice and would brighten the residents' day.
+Alternatively, you can choose an organization like Operation Shoebox, which is always accepting donations to support the troops.
 Another organization that supports the troops is Halloween Buy Back.

 Freeze Candy